Children of Llullaillaco: Burial site

 Llullaillaco is a stratovolcano 6739 m tall.
-It sits in the Andes mountains on the modern border separating Chile and Argentina.
-The burial site was covered by five feet of earth and rock at the time of discovery.
+It sits in the Andes Mountains on the modern border separating Chile and Argentina.
+The burial site was covered by 1.5 metres (5ft) of earth and rock at the time of discovery.
 The site where the mummies were found has been described as "the world's highest archaeological site".

 Llullaillaco is in the Atacama Desert, the driest non-polar desert on Earth.
 The extreme dryness of the air is a major reason for the excellent preservation of the mummies for 500 years.
-Dryness and cold temperatures are both known to significantly reduce the decomposition rate of human remains, and the extreme environmental conditions at the summit of Llullaillaco are therefore very conducive to preservation.
+Dryness and low temperatures are both known to significantly reduce the decomposition rate of human remains, and the extreme environmental conditions at the summit of Llullaillaco are therefore very conducive to preservation.

 Rediscovery

-In 1999 Johan Reinhard and his team of researchers set out into the high Andes to search for Inca ritual sacrifice sites.
-Three days into their search Reinhard's team discovered a grave site containing three mummified children: two girls and one boy.
+In 1999, Johan Reinhard and his team of researchers set out into the high Andes to search for Inca ritual sacrifice sites.
+Three days into their search, on 16 March, Reinhard's team discovered a grave site containing three mummified children: two girls and one boy.
 Several gold, shell and silver statues, textiles and pottery were also found.
-The younger girl's body had been struck by lightning after her death, causing burn damage on her body, especially her face and shoulder.
+The younger girl's corpse had been struck by lightning after her death, causing burn damage on her body, especially her face and shoulder.
 The other two mummies were not affected.
 Statues made of precious metals and textiles were among the many goods found in the graves.

 Several times the expedition came close to failure.
 After a long acclimatization process, including a month spent exploring a lower-elevation mountain nearby, the team finally approached the summit of Llullaillaco after establishing a series of camps throughout the ascent.
 Throughout this expedition the researchers braved severe winds of more than 110 km/h and extreme temperatures, at one point dropping to -40 C. At their final camp, at an elevation of 6,600 m, a storm broke and lasted for four days.
 According to Reinhard the team "[was] about to give up" when they spotted an artificial layer in the site that indicated they should continue the investigation.
 The researchers followed the artificial layer, which eventually led them to the burial of one of the mummies.